MacHu-GWU/pynamodb_mate-project/README.rst

 Feature 5.
 DynamoDB Patterns
 ------------------------------------------------------------------------------
 ``pynamodb_mate`` also provides some commonly used patterns as base ORM models.
-It is based on the author's working experience dealing with many customers from different industry.
+It is based on the author's working experience dealing with many customers from many kinds of industry.

 .. _install: